 - Program Design

-To view the criteria included in the Best Practice Rubric, click on the links below for the Best Practice Rubric Criteria for your program type:
+To view the criteria included in the Best Practice Rubric and the documentation needed for Assessment, please click on the link below that fits your licensing type.

 CLASS Criteria and Scoring Guide